Frequently Asked Questions for DIA Reporting Entities

 How far you identify and verify the customer’s source of wealth (SoW) or funds (SoF) must be according to the level of risk involved.
 The AML/CFT Act requires you to take reasonable steps, according to the level of risk involved, to verify the SoW of SoF using reliable and independent sources.

 Where you identify that the origin of your customer’s funds or wealth has come from their beneficial owner(s), it may be necessary, according to the level of risk involved, for you to extend your level of verification to include the SoW or SoF of these persons.
 However, you do not ordinarily need to obtain and verify SoW and SoF for every beneficial owner where they have nothing to do with the “customer’s” SoW or SoF.
-There is further information on this topic on pages 16 and 17 of the Enhanced CDD Guideline here:
+There is further information on this topic in the Enhanced CDD Guideline here:

 29. When conducting EDD on a trust, when do I have to verify the identities of the beneficiaries?

 You will need to verify the identity of a beneficiary of a trust when they are a natural person and a beneficial owner of the trust.
 A beneficiary will meet the definition of beneficial owner of a trust when they have a vested interest of more than 25% in the trust property.
-Further information is available in the Trusts as a customer fact sheet (PDF, 133KB)
+Further information is available in the Trusts as a customer (PDF, 258KB)

 For example, if a family trust is set up for the equal benefit of three beneficiaries, each of those beneficiaries will have a 33.33% interest in the trust property, so all three beneficiaries will be beneficial owners.